Saleh-Gholam-Zadeh/Navigation/README.md

 ## Getting started
-If you want to use pretrained perception module (transfer-learning) use My code  in the master branch
+If you want to use pretrained perception module (transfer-learning) use My code  in the master branch .
+First you need to train a directional LSTM model using https://github.com/vita-epfl/trajnetplusplusbaselines and then put the directional.pkl.state beside the train.py

 1. Train a policy.